Kimserey/BlogArchive/20171021_orleans_grains_concurrency.md

 ```
 1 - Traditional system
-2 - Problem
+2 - The problems
 3 - Grain solution
 ```

-## 1. Database and locks
+## 1. Traditional system

 In a traditional system, we can often see a N-tier architecture (usually 3-tier) composed by the following: